rokath/trice/test/ReadMe.md

 ## MDK-ARM projects

 The projects are generated with necessary library files *as reference* to keep them smaller.
-Therefore the direct compilation will fail probably.
+Therefore, the direct compilation will fail, probably.
 Projects should compile if you follow these steps:

 - Install latest ARMKeil IDE.
   - STM32 M0 cores with up to 32 KB FLASH memory are usable directly.
   - You can get a free ST Microelectronics license with a 256 KB FLASH limitation.
-- Install latest STM32CubeMX with latest target firmware library.
+- Install latest STM32CubeMX with the latest target firmware library.
   - It is free of charge.
 - Open the project ioc file with STM32CubeMX and re-generate.
 - Open the project with ARMKeil IDE and build.